Funerary ‘cabinet d’armes’ of Charles V in the Brussels church of St Gudula, 1558 [copyright Collection Rijksmuseum Amsterdam]

 Cite the article as:

 Heraldica Nova, "[Paper:] Spaces of Many-Faced Majesty.
-Heraldic Church Interior and the Redefinition of Rule During the Dutch Revolt (Steven Thiry)", in: Heraldica nova.
-Medieval Heraldry in social and cultural-historical perspectives (blog on Hypotheses.org), published: 07/03/2016, Internet: http://heraldica.hypotheses.org/4421
+Heraldic Church Interior and the Redefinition of Rule During the Dutch Revolt (Steven Thiry)", in: Heraldica Nova: Medieval and Early Modern Heraldry from the Perspective of Cultural History (a Hypotheses.org blog), published: 07/03/2016, Internet: https://heraldica.hypotheses.org/4421